Currency Transfers: Top Solutions

 TransferWise offers real mid-market rates for £1/2€ on transfers up to £200/400€ and 0.5% on higher amounts and World Remit offers a flat fee of 3.99€ on most transfers.

-When using World Remit register first and BEFORE finalising your transfer details check your email – you’ll probably receive a discount code to send your first transfer for free.
+With all companies register first and BEFORE finalising your transfer details check your email – you’ll may receive a discount code to send your first transfer for free.

 All three companies are registered with the UK Financial Conduct Authority; company accounts are kept totally separate to money transferred by clients.